 What Are The Types Of Preppers

 Not all preppers are similar.
-There are many distinct kinds of preppers, and the following are a several examples:
+There are many distinct kinds of preppers, and the following are several examples:

-- Off-Grid Prepper: An off-grid prepper is a person who grows their personal food, has a preserved property, and may also get their energy through solar power, amongst other non-traditional approaches.
+- Off-Grid Prepper: An off-grid prepper is a person who grows their food, has a preserved property, and may also get their energy through solar power, amongst other non-traditional approaches.

 - Bug-Out Prepper: A bug-out prepper has a space that one can get into in the event of a disaster and the many materials needed during an evacuation.
 They will often have such things as a shelter or an alternative property and plenty of survival materials stocked at such property or immediately transported as needed.